 Once your student determines that they can afford a few elective courses, encourage them to take at least one “out of the box” class.
 Encourage them to take a risk.
 If they are worried about their GPA, they might explore the school’s pass/fail policy.

 An “out of the box” class will mean different things to different students – and at different institutions.
 Some schools offer obvious “crazy” courses such as The Science of Harry Potter, Psychology and the Simpsons, Baseball and the American Culture, Learning from YouTube, Zombies in Popular Media, The Science of Superheroes, or Women in American Pop Comedy.
 Don’t dismiss these rather silly sounding classes; they often require serious research and provide strong academic material behind the title that markets the class.
 A course called How to Watch TV, for instance, requires students to critically evaluate how television has impacted the American culture.
 The course combines a study of history, of media and a study of American culture.

 “Out of the box” classes may not necessarily be as wild as some of the titles mentioned above.
 They may be simply something that intrigues your student, such as a music appreciation class, guitar lessons, a dance class, chorale, or even an interesting literature, language, broadcasting or acting class.

-Encourage your student to work closely with his advisor to be sure that he is making progress toward graduation, but also to explore and find some new ways of learning and some new areas of interest.
+Encourage your student to work closely with their advisor to be sure that they are making progress toward graduation, but also to explore and find some new ways of learning and some new areas of interest.
 Considering an “out of the box” class might be just the avenue for some new discoveries.